z88dk/z88dk/libsrc/_DEVELOPMENT/math/float/math48/MATH48_README.txt

 Contains the original math48 functions implementing the core of the float package.
 Two changes have been made to the source:

 1- The primary floating point accumulator is now in the exchange set and the secondary floating point accumulator is in the main register set.
-This is exactly opposite of the original math48 package.
+This is exactly opposite to the original math48 package.
 Doing things this way makes interfacing with the C compiler much simpler.

 2- Errno is properly set when floating point errors occur.

+A few core functions have been added.

 * c_standard